Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Solution to the minimization problem

 Let us write the solutions defined by these matrices in the form of \eqref{E-xIA1pqu}.
 First, we calculate the matrices

 Using the first matrix yields the solution

 The second solution coincides with that obtained in Example~\ref{X-Apq} in the form

 The first solution is displayed in Fig.~\ref{F-PECS} (right) as the half-plane below the thick hatched line.
-Clearly, this area completely covers the strip region in Fig.~\ref{F-PECS} (middle), offered by the second solution. \end{example}
+Clearly, this area completely covers the strip region in Fig.~\ref{F-PECS} (middle), offered by the extended solution. \end{example}